Pomax/are-we-flying/docs/index.md

       return false;
     }

-    // Turn sim event variables like "SIM" and "FLIGHT_LOADED" into
+    // When a client registers for a sim event like "SIM" or "FLIGHT_LOADED",
+    // we assume we can call them back with event information on function
-    // callback function names like onSim and onFlightLoaded: const eventHandlerName =
+    // names like onSim and onFlightLoaded:
+    const eventHandlerName =
       `on` +
       eventName
         .split(`_`)
         .map((v) => v[0].toUpperCase() + v.substring(1).toLowerCase())
         .join(``);
-    tracker.listeners.push(client);

-    if (!tracker.off) {
-      // Then ask the API to register for this event, with an appropriate
+    // So: ask the API to register for this event, with an appropriate
-      // bit of code to handle "what to do when SimConnect flags this event". tracker.off = api.on(SystemEvents[eventName], (...result) => {
+    // bit of code to handle "what to do when SimConnect flags this event". if (!tracker.off) {
+      tracker.off = api.on(SystemEvents[eventName], (...result) => {
         tracker.value = result;
         tracker.listeners.forEach((client) =>